IEvangelist/davidpine.net/content/blog/blazing-chuck.md

 This is where our `<script src="_framework/blazor.webassembly.js"></script>` comes in.
 There is a bit of framework magic that attaches event listeners, etc. This bit of __JavaScript__ manages event delegation, attaching, removing, as well as a slue of other various DOM relates interactions that tether our __.NET__ components to their __WebAssembly__ counterparts.

-For more details on how this is implemented, please have a look at the <a href="https://github.com/aspnet/Blazor/tree/master/src/Microsoft.AspNetCore.Blazor.Browser.JS/src" target="_blank">Microsoft.AspNetCore.Blazor.Browser.JS <i class="fa fa-github" aria-hidden="true"></i> project</a>.
+For more details on how this is implemented, please have a look at the {{< i fa-github >}} {{< url-link "Microsoft.AspNetCore.Blazor.Browser.JS project" "https://github.com/aspnet/Blazor/tree/master/src/Microsoft.AspNetCore.Blazor.Browser.JS/src" >}}.

 ### A Word On Interpreted Mode

 When developing your Blazor applications, you'll be using "interpreted mode".
 Interpreted mode will take your `*.dlls` on the client, and dynamically load then via the Mono Runtime.
 The Mono Runtime is compiled to WebAssembly, and represented by the `mono.wasm` file.
 This entire process, is actually really fast!

 ## Debugging C# In Chrome DevTools

 Debugging is only available within Chrome and is very limited.

 <div class="iframe_container">
     <iframe src="https://www.youtube.com/embed/_mjCddc21Eo" frameborder="0" allowfullscreen></iframe>